 Bad Boss: To his "transformation staff".
 Between firing them and/or blowing them up for thinking they've mis-transformed a bad toy.
 This comes back to bite him in his Plastic Addict review of Energon Grimlock and Swoop.

 Beware the Nice Ones: TJ is a nice guy who loves his fans, but do not piss him off.
 Ask the Shadocon staff and a scam artist who tried to screw him over and tarnish his name.
-Both got incredibly detailed The Reason You Suck Speeches dismantling every last mistake they made with justifiable reasons they were fake.
+Both got incredibly detailed The Reason You Suck Speeches dismantling every last mistake they made.

 Blatant Lies: Claims in his crossover with The Shades that he kicked his ass in RXW.
 The two have only had two matches, one of which was tag match with their partners being the ones to end it (Apollo Z. Hack pinning EZ Rider) and the other one with Shades winning the match.